Log in

 3. The Money Reset

-It's hard to confidently quit 9-5 life without fixing your finances first.
+It's hard to quit a 9-5 job to pursue something new without fixing your finances first.

-And my finances needed a lot of tweaking.
+And my finances needed a lot of work.

 My goal was to get this number as low as possible (while still living a good life).